RandomFractals/world-migrations/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# lint all *.js and *.vue files
-npm run build --report
+npm run lint

 # run unit tests
-npm run unit

-# run all tests
 npm test
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For more information see the [docs for vueify](https://github.com/vuejs/vueify).